Frix-x/klippain-shaketune/docs/macros/axes_shaper_calibrations.md

   - **The remaining vibrations** (`vibr`): This directly correlates to ringing.
 Ideally, you want a filter with minimal remaining vibrations.
   - **Shaper recommendations**: This script will give you some tailored recommendations based on your graphs.
 Pick the one that suit your needs:
     * The "performance" shaper, which should be good for most people as it's a compromise for high accelerations, with little residual vibrations that should remove most ringing on your parts.
     * The "low vibration" shaper aims for a lower level of remaining vibration to ensure the best print quality with minimal ringing.
-This should can be used in case the performance shaper is not good enough for your needs.
+This should be used in case the performance shaper is not good enough for your needs.
     * Sometimes only a single recommendation is given as the "best" shaper.
 This means that either no suitable "performance" shaper was found (due to a high level of residual vibrations or too much smoothing), or that the "low vibration" shaper is the same as the "performance" shaper.
   - **Damping Ratio**: At the end, you will see an estimate based on your measured data, which will be used to better tailor the shaper recommendations to your machine.
 You need to define it in the `[input_shaper]` section.